 You may feel like isolating yourself from your co-workers.
 Cruelty at the workplace can do that to you.
 Don't give in to it, keep your relationships strong at work.

 37% of U.S. workers say they've been bullied at work.
 Of those, 72% say the bully was a supervisor.

 Zogby Institute Survey

-How I Decided To Leave
+How I Decided to Leave

 It was my own personal choice to leave the job where I was being bullied.
 I could have opted to stay and try to change my work situation.
-The reason why I didn't was because I found the abuse and emotional toll was too high.
+The reason why I didn't was that I found the abuse and emotional toll was too high.
 I needed a positive change.
 I needed to move on.

 Whatever your decision is, it is possible to move in a more positive direction and heal from the experience.
 You can feel awesome again.
 It is empowering and liberating to know that you are not alone with workplace bullying.
 There are many others that face the same situation.
 The more workplace bullying gets addressed and confronted the better off everybody will be.